 As with age, results presented below on usage by race/ethnicity of occupant are based on raw numbers (Figure 13).
-Usage for unknown race is shown as well, but their incidence is very low (50 occupants).
+Usage for unknown race is shown as well, but their incidence is very low (54 occupants).
 On the trend graph (Figure 13), Asian usage appears as dots since they were only introduced as a category in 2022.
-Unknown race use does also because their rate has only been reported since 2022.
-The increase year-to-year for Unsure race should be taken lightly due to the low sample size each year (only 36 occupants in 2022).
+Unknown race use does also because their rate has only been reported since 2022 as well.
+The variation in usage year-to-year for Unsure race should be taken lightly due to the low sample size each year (only 36 occupants in 2022, and 50 in 2023).
 Results indicate Black occupants wear safety belts least often compared to other known race/ethnicities.
-Historically, that has always been the case and the gap has remained fairly consistent, even with the annual increase (2.4 percentage points; their usage was 81.5% in 2022).
+Historically that has always been the case, and the gap has remained fairly consistent.

 Figure 13.
-2023 Observed Safety Belt Use Rate by Occupant Race/Ethnicity
+2024 Observed Safety Belt Use Rate by Occupant Race/Ethnicity

 Figure 14.
-Observed Safety Belt Use Rate by Race/Ethnicity: 2018-2023
+Observed Safety Belt Use Rate by Race/Ethnicity: 2019-2024